Miami’s artsy Wynwood District isn’t just for adults. (Photo: Alamy)

 When in doubt, take a tour

 Wynwood offers walking tours that cater to both adults and kids, so they are a great way to get acclimated to the neighborhood.
-A local artist who’s considered “Miami’s Best Graffiti Guide” offers one popular tour.
+A local artist who’s considered “Miami’s Best Graffiti Guide” offers one popular tour of the art district.
 Another organization touts tours on special days of the week (like a Sunday art walk) and even offers a tour in Spanish.

 End the day with some downtime